 Copilot Is Now HIPAA Compliant

-Portal is now HIPAA-compliant, which means healthcare startups and healthcare consulting firms can now use our client portal software for their business operations without worrying about data privacy breaches for their patients.
+Copilot is now HIPAA-compliant, which means healthcare startups and healthcare consulting firms can now use our client portal software for their business operations without worrying about data privacy breaches for their patients.
 Our client collaboration portal allows you to easily productize your healthcare services and deliver streamlined customer experiences to your clients.

-Portal’s comprehensive HIPAA audit was carried out by Insight Assurance LLC, a licensed accounting firm registered with the American Institute of Certified Public Accountants (AICPA).
+Copilot’s comprehensive HIPAA audit was carried out by Insight Assurance LLC, a licensed accounting firm registered with the American Institute of Certified Public Accountants (AICPA).
 Read on to learn more about HIPAA and how it benefits Portal users.

 The Health Insurance Portability and Accountability Act (HIPAA) is a United States federal legislation regarding data privacy and security for sensitive medical information and was passed into law by President Bill Clinton on Aug.
 21, 1996.